 In 1997 Blast Theory was offered a nine-month residency at Künstlerhaus Bethanien in Berlin with a proposed performance called Succumbing.
-Though Succumbing never , the company produced the live installation Safehouse, which formed part of the research for its piece Kidnap.
+Though Succumbing never materialized, the company produced the live installation Safehouse, which formed part of the research for its piece Kidnap.
 The work ‘used an interview format to explore the presence that kidnapping has in the life of each visitor, whether as a concept, a political tool, a media construct or in their own experience’ (Blast Theory website).
-For this piece Blast Theory invited visitors to consent to being video-recorded while being interviewed; afterwards, visitors were offered the opportunity to browse through footage of other interviewees and watch their recordings.
-The practice of inviting audience responses to challenging questions, which first emerged in Safehouse, runs as a common thread in Blast Theory’s work as does the idea of collecting intimate (one-to-one) testimonies are recorded and made available to all participants to browse through.
+For this piece, Blast Theory invited visitors to consent to being video-recorded while being interviewed; afterwards, visitors were offered the opportunity to browse through footage of other interviewees and watch their recordings.
+The practice of inviting audience responses to challenging questions, which first emerged in Safehouse, runs as a common thread in Blast Theory’s work, as does the idea of collecting intimate (one-to-one) testimonies that are recorded and made available to all participants to browse through.
 As a result, the very act of participating in Blast Theory’s work makes one a member of a community of people who might have never met face to face, but who have witnessed each other’s intimate testimonies.
 The Künstlerhaus Bethanien residency and the production of Safehouse led to Kidnap, one of Blast Theory’s seminal and most influential artworks.

 Kidnap does what it says in its title by inviting audiences to be kidnapped.
-It was preceded by Kidnap Blipvert (1997), a forty-fivesecond video that was screened in cinemas around the UK.
-Blipvert carried a reephone number, which allowed people to register their interest in being kidnapped.
+It was preceded by Kidnap Blipvert (1997), a forty-five-second video that was screened in cinemas around the UK.
+Blipvert carried a Freephone number, which allowed people to register their interest in being kidnapped.
 Blast Theory chose at random ten finalists from England and Wales who were put under surveillance for one month.
 Participants were given no clues as to the nature of the secret location or of the kidnapping experience; they were, nonetheless, reassured that they would not be harmed in any way, and were offered the chance to ‘walk out’ of the project by quoting a ‘safeword’.
 On 15 July 1998, as announced in advance, two out of the ten people under surveillance were kidnapped and taken to a secret location where they were held for forty-eight hours.
-They were Debra Burgess, an Australian twenty-sevenyearold temping in the UK, and Russell Ward, a nineteenyearold who worked at a convenience store.
+They were Debra Burgess, an Australian twenty-seven-year-old temping in the UK, and Russell Ward, a nineteen-year-old who worked at a convenience store.
 The whole process was broadcast live on the Internet; indeed, this was one of the first performance projects developed for live broadcasting.
-Visitors to the ICA (London) and Green Room (Manchester) could interact with the work online by controlling the camera inside the safehouse and communicating live with the artists/kidnappers via dedicated web terminals.
+Visitors to the ICA (London) and Green Room (Manchester) could interact with the work online by controlling the camera inside the safehouse (sic) and communicating live with the artists/kidnappers via dedicated web terminals.